Evil vs. The Vanishing Heap

 Does evil exist?
 Is it an entity, a collective, a force?

 Suppose I show you a heap of sand, and you agree it is a heap of sand.
 If I remove one grain, then you would agree that it is still a heap of sand, and if I keep removing a grain of sand until only one remains, then you would agree that it is no longer a heap of sand.
 You would also agree that there was no magical grain whose removal transformed the heap into a non-heap, and yet, the heap did indeed transform into a non-heap.
 How is that possible?

 A heap is a fuzzy but useful concept.
 Our language is full of fuzzy but useful concepts like: heap, big, good, right, moral … and evil.

 Evil is really just an accusation that means that you have an intense dislike and/or distrust and/or disrespect for the target of your accusation, and that you believe others would agree with you if they knew what you know.
-In other words, evil is weak threat that is mostly bluff.
+In other words, evil is a weak threat that is mostly bluff.
 Its power is mostly dependent on your reputation with your audience.

 I prefer to use more precise terms like useful, profitable, objective, falsifiable, or voluntary.
 Of course, one can often just let the facts speak for themselves.